 - With their arms still against their bodies, ask them to gently pinch themselves.
 After many cries of "ouch," they will realize that their arms with extended hands reach to their mid-thighs.

 - With their arms hanging loosely, have the children wiggle and roll their shoulders.
 Discuss how their arms are also moving because they are attached to the shoulders.

 - By touching their toes, the children can appreciate that their legs are almost half of the length of their bodies.
 Point out that the hips are located at the mid-point, or middle, of the body which means that the distance from the top of the head to the hips is about the same length as from the hips to the bottom of the feet.

 - Finally, stretch out a leg to appreciate how long it is and discuss what it would be like walking on sticks or on feet too small for balance.

-- Invite the children to observe themselves in the mirror, looking for their unique characteristics, such as glasses, hair types, freckles, etc.
+- Invite the children to observe themselves in the mirror, looking for unique characteristics, such as glasses, hair types, and freckles.

 - Be sure the children understand to use their paper vertically and make their figures large enough to fill the paper.

 - Children ages three to six should draw their self-portraits with the black markers.